Skip to main content

 • Interactive admin access: Switch to modern authentication with MFA.
 Learn more: Connect to Exchange Online PowerShell.

-• Automation outside Azure: Use app-only authentication (certificate-based or client secret).
+• Automation outside Azure: Use app-only authentication (certificate-based).
 Learn more: App-only authentication for unattended scripts in Exchange Online PowerShell and Security & Compliance PowerShell.

 • Automation within Azure: Use managed identity authentication (no secrets required).
 Learn more: Use Azure managed identities to connect to Exchange Online PowerShell.